Pornnappan Pornpenpipat

+Early life

+Nene was born on June 25, 1997, in Bangkok, Thailand.
+Her family is Thai-Chinese.
+She has attended Thai-German Engineering Preparatory School and King Mongkut's University of Technology North Bangkok.
+She was nicknamed Nene because her mother loved Crayon Shin-chan and named her after the character Nene.

 Career

-2013–2019: AF10, MilkShake and Debut as an Actress
+2013–2019: AF10, MilkShake and debut as an actress

 In 2013, Nene competed in True Academy Fantasia 10 (AF10) as the youngest contestant and finished in 12th place in the final episode.

-On November 8, 2015, Nene started her career when she debuted as a member of the all female Thai idol group MilkShake managed by GMM Grammy and released the first digital single "SHARE" with the group.
+On November 8, 2015, Nene started her career when she debuted as a member of the Thai idol group MilkShake managed by GMM Grammy and released the first digital single "Share" with the group.
 In the same year, she served as a radio DJ for Channel 93 "Talk Talk".
 In 2016, MilkShake released their second single "JOH", then disbanded after.

-In 2017, she came to China and participated in the music culture program Sing the Chinese, and sang the song "I Don't Want to Say".
+In 2017, she travelled to China and participated in the music culture program Sing the Chinese, and sang the song "I Don't Want to Say".
 In the same year, the urban romance film "The Doll (宅男长成记之人偶初恋)" began shooting, in where she played as a physical doll.

-In August 19 of the same year, she made her acting debut in Thailand with the romantic comedy series, Teenage Mom: The Series under GMMTV.
+On August 19 of the same year, she made her acting debut in Thailand in the romantic comedy series, Teenage Mom: The Series under GMMTV.
 On April 20, 2018, she played as Christine, one of the main roles in the Vietnamese Comedy Action Film "Lat Mat 3: Ba Chang Khuyet".

-On June 28, 2019, the Chinese urban fantasy romance drama "Nice to Meet UFO " co-starring Jack Jarupong as Xie Chen Xi and Zhu Yiwen as Gu Liu Nian was released.
+On June 28, 2019, the Chinese urban fantasy romance drama Nice to Meet UFO co-starring Jack Jarupong as Xie Chen Xi and Zhu Yiwen as Gu Liu Nian was released.
 In the play, Nene played the little alien named "Xuan" who lived in the body of Qin, a young star on the 18th-tier star, thus officially debuted in China as an actress.